itu-devops/itu-minitwit-docker-swarm-teraform/README.md

 In this scenario we will create a scalable docker swarm cluster using terraform.

 With terraform we will first create a Digital Ocean droplet that will initialize the swarm cluster, making it the leader.
-We then create a number of droplets that join the swarm cluster as managers and the a number of droplets that join the swarm cluster as workers.
-We also attach a public floating ip to the leader droplet, we store all of the terraform state in a Digital Ocean Space, so that it is avialble from any system that we give access to modify our cluster, such as a CI pipeline.
+We then create a number of droplets that join the swarm cluster as managers and a number of droplets that join the swarm cluster as workers.
+We also attach a public floating ip to the leader droplet, we store all of the terraform state in a Digital Ocean Space, so that it is available from any system that we give access to modify our cluster, such as a CI pipeline.

 When our swarm cluster is up and running we deploy minitwit to the cluster using a declarative docker stack file.